mudit1729/depth_estimation/ml_depth/README.md

-# Stereo Depth Estimation with Transformers
+# DINOv2-LoRA Stereo Depth Estimation

-This module implements a deep learning approach for stereo depth estimation using a transformer-based architecture.
+This module implements a deep learning approach for stereo depth estimation using DINOv2 vision transformers with LoRA adaptation.

 ## Architecture